Stuffed Butternut Squash

 Looking for a hearty vegetarian main dish?
-Roast up these Vegan Stuffed Butternut Squash filled with cranberry rice, pecans, and chickpeas.
-Serve as a main dish for Thanksgiving!
+Roast up Stuffed Butternut Squash filled with cranberry rice, pecans, and chickpeas.
+Serve as a vegan main dish for Thanksgiving or Christmas.

-For over 14 years I’ve been blogging every Thanksgiving recipe I could think of.
+For over 15 years I’ve been blogging every holiday recipe I could think of.
 Ones I make every year and ones I rotate around.

-I made it vegan mostly because it’s very easy to do.
+I made this stuffed butternut squash vegan mostly because it’s very easy to do.
 Swap olive oil for butter and vegetable stock instead of chicken.

 That way there’s a main dish for everyone to eat and you’re not stuck cobbling all the side dishes together to try and make a fulfilling plate.

-And honestly it’s so delicious, nobody will even notice.
+And honestly this vegan stuffed butternut squash so delicious, nobody will even notice.
 You don’t even have to mention it’s vegan unless someone asks for confirmation.

 What is butternut squash?

 Butternut squash is a type of winter squash with a sweet, nutty taste.
 It’s very similar to pumpkin but has a tan skin and is wider at one end.